Amanda has worked in estate agency in the Southeast of England for a number of years in both residential and commercial property sales.

 Weekends and bank holidays are the best times to visit Chinnor railway station, which has been the terminus of the Chinnor & Princes Risborough Railway heritage railway line since 1994.
 Steam and diesel trains run from here along part of the old Watlington and Princes Risborough Railway line, and they are popular with vistors.
 However, the old rail links that would once have made Chinnor useful for commuters have long gone, courtesy of the railway reorganizations of the 1950s and 1960s.

 Aside from being a hotspot for fans of steam trains, there are probably not too many reasons to visit Chinnor, although it is a pleasant enough place to relocate to.
 Essentially a dormitory village for nearby Thame, the village has a primary school, a local library, and it fields a non-league football club in the Hellenic Football League.
-Three bedroom homes here can be bought from upwards of £320,000.
+Three bedroom homes here can occasionally be bought around £280,000, but these cheaper houses are few and far between.
+Be prepared to pay upwards of £350,000 for a basic family property in Chinnor.

 Chipping Norton is a bustling little market town, eight miles east of Stow-on-the Wold.
 The wool trade accounted for much of the town's prosperity in by-gone centuries, and many of the sturdy stone buildings that front onto Market Square, stand as testament to the success of generations of wool merchants.
 The modern-day town continues to prosper; it has good shopping and leisure facilities, with schools through to sixth form, a museum, a theatre, and a long established golf club.